Table of Contents

 DAY 1 – Recovery from keyhole surgery

 Waking up from anaesthetic is the same really no matter what type of surgery you have had.
 You feel a bit groggy, confused and very tired.
-I am usually freezing when I wake up.
-As a guess, I think they keep the recovery room very cold to stop bacteria breeding.
+I am usually freezing when I wake up, which is rather normal and as I am told, many patients do feel the same.
+As a guess, I think they keep the recovery room very cold to stop bacteria breeding (I might be wrong)

 You usually aren’t in much pain at this point, as more than likely you would have been given some strong pain relief.
 I think it comes through the drip in your hand.
 From my experience, I haven’t woken up in pain, just sleepy and confused.